 - Stay in a small structure, privately owned hotel or B&B (avoid the big, fancy hotels)

-- Give preference to New Bagan over the Old Bagan
+- Stay in New Bagan instead of the Old Bagan